 When it comes to keywords being used today, we need to be putting ourselves into the consumers' minds and start foreseeing new search terms and going after them today.

 Today's consumer wants a seamless and fast mobile experience.
 Knowing this, on July 1, 2019, Google moved to a mobile-first indexing strategy.
 This means that Google indexes the mobile version of your website to determine your search engine ranking.
 So if you're not providing an excellent mobile experience to your website visitors, you aren't going to rank well from an SEO perspective.

 We recommend that you take a look at your mobile site experience from your customers' perspective.
 Go on your phone, and navigate through your mobile site and make sure it's exceptional.

 7. Focus on User Experience - it's Everything!

 When it comes to user experience online, we often talk about a website's navigation, clear calls-to-actions, or accessible forms that can help improve conversions.
-Although this is all still applicable today, we need to consider the current state of affairs and consider a different type of user experience.
+Although this is still applicable today, we need to consider the current state of affairs and consider a different type of user experience.

-We recommend that you narrow your focus and think about what your customers need right now and speak directly to those needs front and center on your website.
+We recommend that you narrow your focus and think about what your customers need right now and speak directly to those needs front and centre on your website.
 Move from the hard sell to the soft sell, and focus less on the products and services you're offering and focus more on what you can do for your customers today.
 Make your customer service easily accessible.
 Ensure that your phone numbers, email addresses, new hours of operations, or instructions for pick-up and delivery are easy to

 find on your website.